Arguably, the most essential supplement that you should use if you desire to build muscle is whey protein powder.

 Less common flavors might be risky, so we recommend that you buy small samples to determine if you will like it.

-2. Ingredients - When buying any kinds of supplement, the first thing you need to do is to look at the ingredient label.
+2. Ingredients - When buying any kinds of whey protein supplement, the first thing you need to do is to look at the ingredient label.
 Your protein powder must have whey as the main ingredient and the ingredient list must be simple and short as possible.

 Always choose a protein powder made with natural ingredients, as well as those that have added health benefits like essential vitamins and minerals, added greens, probiotics, and many more.